 Another email signature best practice is to try out a company signature, where you introduce yourself as a team or as a company and provide contact details as usual.
 This is a good option for those who are not yet ready to represent individual employees.

-A good example which illustrates both this and the previous practices is an email from HelpScout.
+A good example that illustrates being a team player and a few previous practices is this email from HelpScout.
 The company added a handwritten signature at the end of their email, which makes it look more personal.

-To increase loyalty and build up strong relationships with your audience, talk to them the way you would talk to your friend, be open and friendly, and don’t be afraid to show your face.
+To increase loyalty and build strong relationships with your audience, talk to them the way you would talk to your friend, be open and friendly.
+Don’t be afraid to show your face.

-We found this email signature best practice in one of the emails from adidas.
-Their editor of a GamePlan A digest, whose photo subscribers may also see in the signature, greets their community, provides a little intro, and asks users to self reflect on the topics presented in an email.
-This option helps the company to win people over and get them engaged.
-Despite lots of text, the signature looks readable due to the wisely used typography.
+Adidas shows us a great signature that humanizes one of their editors.
+Their editor of their GamePlan A digest, whose photo subscribers may also see in the signature, greets their community, provides a little intro, and asks users to reflect on the topics presented in the email.
+This option helps the company win people over and keep them engaged.
+Despite lots of text, the signature is readable due to the wise use of typography.

 If humor is your thing, why not use it and lift your subscribers’ spirits?
-MeUndies lingerie brand did it in one of their emails by placing a little joke and social media icons in their signature — simple but catchy.
+MeUndies underwear brand used humor in one of their emails by placing a little joke and social media icons in their signature — simple but catchy.

 Sometimes digest emails from bloggers may actually have two signatures.
 The blogger may use the first signature to introduce themselves while giving a short description of what’s new and what you can expect from their email, then provide the main content, and finish up with another signature.

 Lisa Bryan, a founder of the Downshiftology website and YouTube channel, sends out regular emails with healthy recipes.
-First, she introduces herself and writes a little intro.
+First, she introduces herself and writes a short intro.

 After the recipes, she provides links to her social media, adding a logo and contact details at the end of the email.

-Another email signature best practice consists in motivating recipients to scroll through your email till the end ― stimulating their curiosity.
-For example, TheMuse uses career coach tip of the day in their signature, and, as you might guess, it’s different every time.
+Another email signature best practice is motivating recipients to scroll through your email till the end ― stimulating their curiosity.
+For example, TheMuse adds a career coach “tip of the day” in their signature, and, it’s different every time.
 Notice that this example is one of the few where the color is used.

 Be mobile friendly

-The on-the-go nature of mobile allows users to be always online and check their inboxes more often, posing another challenge on email marketers ― to adjust their emails for mobile.
+The on-the-go nature of mobile allows users to always be online and check their inboxes more frequently, posing another challenge for email marketers ― to need to adjust their emails for mobile.

-According to Adobe, 81% of users regularly use mobile for checking email, whereas 74% use desktop for the same purposes, which proves that your emails should look great on any device.
-Here we recommend you to initially use responsive templates and always make sure that your signature isn’t overloaded with images or too complicated design, factors which may make it too long on mobile.
+According to Adobe, 81% of users regularly use a mobile phone to check their email, and 74% of desktop users check their email using their computer.
+Your emails must look great on any device.
+Here we recommend that you use responsive templates.
+Always make sure that your signature isn’t overloaded with images or a complicated design, factors that may make it too long on mobile.

-In the signature of Instapage emails, you won’t find them.
+In the signature of Instapage emails, you won’t find a long signature.
 Instead, you can see the representative’s name, position, photo, and social media icons.
 The name is written in bold, which makes it the first thing you see after the photo.

 Choose a design suitable for your brand

-Even if, in general, we try to advise you against using too many fonts and colors in your signature for fear they may make it look too distracting or chaotic, remember that your signature will always depend on the style and brand guidelines of your company.
+Even if, in general, we advise against using too many fonts and colors in your signature for fear they may make it too distracting or chaotic.
+Remember that your signature should always correspond to the style and brand guidelines of your company.

 Here’s a minimalistic and classic signature from Davy’s Wine Merchants.
-It presents a logo which already contains a lot of details and curves, so there’s no need for any extra decorations in the text.
+It presents a logo that already contains a lot of details and curves, so there is no need for any extra decorations in the text.

 Lily’s Kitchen took a different approach and made a banner-like signature.
-It contains their logo, social media icons, phone number, as well as useful links to the store locations and instruction on how to choose pet food.
+It contains their logo, social media icons, phone number, as well as useful links to their store locations and instructions on how to choose pet food.
 There are four main colors used, yet they are all neutral and fit together just right.

-How to create an email signature in SendPulse
+How to create an email signature with SendPulse

 After that, add pictures, contact details, social media icons, and any other information you want your users to see.
-The signature will be responsive and will adjust for desktop, mobile, and tablet size.
+The signature will be responsive and will adjust for desktop, mobile, and tablet users.

 Now it’s your turn

-An email signature can influence how users will first perceive your brand, how long they will remember you, and how much they will fall in love with you.
-So, never neglect this small but important detail.
+An email signature can influence how users will perceive your brand, how long they remember you, and if they fall in love with you.
+So, never neglect this small, but important detail.
 Follow these email signature best practices to make the most out of it for your brand:

 - Strategy.
-Do your best to give your signature a purpose, including all the information your audience needs and trying to add something funny and interesting, so people remember you.
+Do your best to give your signature a purpose, including all the information your audience needs, and try to add something funny and interesting, so people remember you.

 - Copy.
-Make sure you sound professional but friendly so that users will feel like they can always contact you and share the feedback that will be heard.
-However, don’t overcrowd your signature with inspiring quotes and other irrelevant information which may look “cheesy.”
+Make sure you sound professional but friendly so that users will feel like they can always contact you and share feedback that will be heard.
+However, don’t overcrowd your signature with inspiring quotes and other irrelevant information that may look “cheesy.”

 - Design.
 Don’t mix too many colors and fonts, highlight the most important information, try out banner-like signatures, and give your audience a smile with positive photos.

-Use SendPulse Drag and Drop builder to create your professional email signature in a fast and easy way.
+Use the SendPulse Drag and Drop builder to create your professional email signature quickly and easily.